sdiehl/write-you-a-haskell/003_lambda_calculus.md

 We'll call this expression the $\Omega$ combinator.
 It is the canonical looping term in the lambda calculus.
-Quite a few of our type systems which are statically typed will reject this term from being well-formed, so it is quite useful tool for testing.
+Quite a few of our type systems which are statically typed will reject this term from being well-formed, so it is quite a useful tool for testing.

 $$